bitlabstudio/django-traces/README.md

 django-traces
 =============

-A reusable app to track view hits
+A reusable app to track view hits.

 Installation
 ------------